Fatal Attractions

 Leander and Hero, who struggle against class and geographic barriers, found a champion in Louis-Nicolas Clérambault, master of the French cantata.
 Orpheus and Euridice, whose tragic separation inspired countless operas, gave the young Jean-Philippe Rameau similarly juicy material for his first dramatic work.
 Decades would pass before he found his true calling as a composer of music for the stage.

-Featured artist:
+Featured artists:

 Nola Richardson, soprano